kuzzleio/documentation-old/src/guide/getting-started/index.md

 const Kuzzle = require('kuzzle-sdk')
 ```

-Next we will instantiate a client that will automatically connect to the Kuzzle Backend via websockets.
-If your Kuzzle Backend is not running on localhost, replace it with the corresponding server name or ip address.
+Next we will instantiate a client that will automatically connect to Kuzzle via websockets.
+If Kuzzle is not running on localhost, replace it with the corresponding server name or ip address.
 Here we also specify 'playground' as the default index that the client will query:

 ```javascript
 const kuzzle = new Kuzzle('localhost', {defaultIndex: 'playground'})
 ```

-Next we will add a listener to detect if there is a problem with our connection to the Kuzzle Backend:
+Next we will add a listener to detect if there is a problem with our connection to Kuzzle:

 ```javascript
 kuzzle.on("networkError",function(error){